Diving at Hastings Reef

 Experienced Certified Diver

-Departing from the rear of the Seastar certified diver follow the descent line down to a comfortable depth of aproximately 8 metres.
-The mooring blocks are literally adjacent to the first “bommie” a distinctive type of coral growth.
-From here your guide will show through what is a maze of coral (it takes several weeks for the Dive Masters to fully learn and understand this area).
-Don’t be surprised to see tiny reef sharks, anemone fish, caves filled with small fish, painted crayfish (lobster), turtles, rays and cute epaulette sharks, just to name a few.
+Departing from the rear of Seastar certified divers follow a mooring descent line down to a comfortable depth of approximately 8 metres where our mooring blocks are literally adjacent to the first “Bommie” a distinctive type of coral growth.
+On this dive don’t be surprised to see tiny reef sharks, anemone fish, caves filled with small fish, painted crayfish (lobster), turtles, rays and cute epaulette sharks, just to name a few.

 Recently Qualified Certified Diver

-For the recently qualified Certified Diver the Seastar lagoon and fish bowl dive is remarkably safe and straightforward, you dive along the reef wall and into the reef.
-Very different to snorkelling at Michaelmas it is the larger fish that initially captures your attention but soon you become aware of the more subtle differences.
-The way the corals are growing, the larger schools of fish and everything seems so much more colourful, larger and interesting.
+For the recently qualified Certified Diver or those who have not dived for a while, a dive at Michaelmas Cay is a comfortable first option whereas at Hastings Reef the Seastar “Lagoon” and “Fish Bowl” dive is remarkably safe and straightforward, you dive along the reef wall and inside the reef’s edge.
+It is the fish that initially capture your attention but soon you become aware of the way the corals are growing, the larger schools and everything seems so much more colourful and interesting.